ScarlettYellow/academic-kickstart/content/home/experience.md

   location = "Wuhan, China"
   date_start = "2017-06-01"
   date_end = "2018-04-20"
-  description = """Responsibilities include:
+  description = """

+Responsibilities include:

 - Establishing the AI Group and recuiting new members (containing 20+ undergraduate students)
 - Formulating the group culture and operation mechanism, introducing external resources
-- Holding AI salons and classes facing all interested students, including the underrepresented groups (have influenced at least 500+ undergraduate students to get interested in AI)
+- Holding AI salons and classes facing all interested students, including the underrepresented groups (have gotten at least 500+ undergraduate students interested in AI)

  """